Structural, point-free, non-Hausdorff topological realization of Borel groupoid actions: Introduction

 For instance, one equivalent characterization of quasi-Polish spaces is that they are precisely the continuous open $T_0$ quotients of Polish spaces; see \cref{it:qpol-openquot}.
 From this, one may deduce that quasi-Polish spaces are precisely the $T_0$ quotients of spaces of orbits of Polish group actions on Polish spaces, also known as \emph{topological ergodic decompositions} of such actions; see \cite{Cbermd}.

 For another instance, another fundamental result of Becker--Kechris \cite[2.6.1]{BKgrp} shows that $\@F(G)^\#N$ is a \emph{universal Borel $G$-space}, where $\@F(G)$ is the Effros Borel space of closed subsets of $G$.
 The Becker--Kechris topological realization \cref{thm:intro-becker-kechris} then implies that $\@F(G)^\#N$ can be made into a \emph{Polish} $G$-space.
 There are also various other known explicit examples of natural Polish $G$-spaces which are universal as Borel $G$-spaces, typically shown by embedding $\@F(G)^\#N$; see \cite{Gidst}, \cite{Knotes}.
-In the quasi-Polish context, this picture is simplified: the Effros Borel space (of any quasi-Polish space) has a \emph{canonical} quasi-Polish topology, called the \defn{lower powerspace} topology; and with this topology on $\@F(G)$, $\@F(G)^\#N$ becomes a universal \emph{quasi-Polish} $G$-space.
+In the quasi-Polish context, this picture is simplified: the Effros Borel space (of any quasi-Polish space) can be equipped with a canonical quasi-Polish topology to form the \defn{lower powerspace}; then $\@F(G)^\#N$ becomes a universal \emph{quasi-Polish} $G$-space.
 See \cref{thm:grp-lowpow-univ}.

 The above topological realization theorems are all equally valid for quasi-Polish $G$-spaces.
 In fact, their proofs (as described in \cref{sec:intro-loc} below) naturally take place in the quasi-Polish context, with the Polish results stated above obtained via an additional argument at the very end; that is the point of the \cref{rmk:grp-realiz-0d-reg} referenced repeatedly above.